Section I: Basics

 19. Where are the Psionics rules?

 20. The modified rules for Psionics can be found in the Ravenloft Dungeon Master’s Guide.
-These are not complete ability by ability changes but instead rough guidelines on how the powers are affected.
+These are not complete ability-by-ability changes but instead rough guidelines on how the powers are affected.
 It should be noted that these changes were made before the publication of the Revised Psionics Handbook and may not be entirely accurate.

 21. Where are the darklord stats?

-22. If you have bought the Third Edition Campaign Setting or Ravenloft Player’s Handbook you may be surprised with the lack of NPCs including all the darklords.
+22. If you have bought the Third Edition Ravenloft Campaign Setting or Ravenloft Player’s Handbook you may be surprised with the lack of NPCs including all the darklords.
 It was decided these were for Dungeon Master eyes only and moved elsewhere.
 The early drafts of 3.0 versions of the statistics along with short descriptions can be found in the accessory Secrets of the Dread Realm bundled along with the DM’s Screen.
 Updated stats can be found in the appropriate Ravenloft Gazetteers.
 Gazetteer statistics supersede those found in Secrets of the Dread Realm.
 The early Gazetteers (I-III) were also produced prior to 3.5 Edition and may require some minor updating.

 23. What is a good domain in which to start a campaign?